SCLA students experience a respectful, inclusive environment that fosters learning, personal growth, and friendship.

 Breakfast, evening, and weekend meals are provided in the dormitory dining hall.
 Noon lunches on school days are provided through the school's regular lunch service.
-The complete cost of food is included in tuition for resident students who are on campus during the regular weeks of school.

 Food Service Director Brittney Sawyer, along with kitchen staff, serves two hot meals a day - breakfast and dinner - during the week, as well as an afternoon snack hour.
 On the weekends, brunch is served late morning, followed by dinner in the evening.